fiso64/slsk-batchdl/README.md

   --remove-ft                    Remove 'feat.' and everything after before searching --remove-brackets              Remove square brackets and their contents before searching --regex <regex>                Remove a regexp from all track titles and artist names.
+                                 Optionally specify a replacement regex after a semicolon.
+                                 Add 'T:', 'A:' or 'L:' at the start to only apply this to the track title, artist, or album respectively.
-                                 Optionally specify the replacement regex after a semicolon --artist-maybe-wrong           Performs an additional search without the artist name.
+  --artist-maybe-wrong           Performs an additional search without the artist name.
                                  Useful for sources like SoundCloud where the "artist" could just be an uploader.
 Note that when downloading a